 In connection with the pending expiration of the Board's 2004 authorization of the long-term equity-based incentive compensation described above, in 2009 the Compensation Committee, in consultation with senior management, developed a new long-term equity-based incentive compensation program for 2009 and future years.
 This plan was responsive to the desires of both the Compensation Committee and management to develop a long-term equity-based incentive program which would be more aligned with the interests of the Company's stockholders than an equity-based incentive program that provided for payment solely on the expiration of time.
-As a result, the Compensation Committee modified the terms of the LTIP to provide that a portion of an executive officer's long-term equity-based incentive compensation is based on the achievement of performance objectives.
-Long-term equity-based incentive compensation based on the achievement of performance objectives would then be coupled with a reduction in long-term equity-based incentive compensation which is earned through the passage of time as shown in the table below:
+As a result, the Compensation Committee modified the terms of the LTIP to provide that a portion of an executive officer's long-term equity-based incentive compensation based on the achievement of performance objectives.
+Long-term equity-based incentive compensation based on the achievement of performance objectives discussion based incentive compensation which is earned through the passage of time as shown in the table below:

-RSUs Awarded Annually From 2005 to 2009 as a RSUs to be Awarded Annually During 2010 and Thereafter as a

-Position Percentage of Base Salary Percentage of Base Salary
+Position RSUs Awarded Annually From 2005 to 2009 as a Percentage of Base Salary RSUs to be Awarded Annually During 2010 and Thereafter as a Percentage of Base Salary

 Chief Executive Officer 180% 100%

 Chief Operating Officer 133% 80%

 Chief Financial Officer 75% 45%

 Senior Vice President 35% 25%